karamithat/marvel-api/README.md

-Marvel API
+Marvel API <br/>
-#We get the data with axios from https://developer.marvel.com
+We get the data with axios from https://developer.marvel.com <br/>
-#I sent the props with useState to other components
+I sent the props with useState to other components <br/>
-#I created an input where I can search for the character
+I created an input where I can search for the character<br/>